Course Catalog 2024-2025

 IDP 294 Mellon Mays Undergraduate Fellows Research Seminar II (2 Credits)

-Advanced seminar on research design.
+Advanced course on research design.
 Students refine their research methodologies and develop an academic and co-curricular plan with the goal of securing placement in a graduate program.
 Emphasis on the development of public speaking skills, peer-to-peer pedagogies across disciplines, peer mentoring.
 Limited to recipients of Mellon Mays Undergraduate Fellowships in their senior year.
 Normally, students enroll concurrently in a special studies course (minimum 4 credits) or departmental honors thesis on their research topic.
 S/U only.
+Restrictions: Seniors only.
+Enrollment limited to 12.
 Instructor permission required.

 Fall